JesseCoretta/go-aci/README.md

 Package aci implements the complete ACIv3 syntax as an SDK in a vendor-agnostic manner with rich features and a flexible design.

+## Maintenance Notice

+This package is now archived.
+The API is stable and it does everything I ever wanted it to do.
+Enjoy.

 ## License

 The aci package -- from [`go-aci`](http://github.com/JesseCoretta/go-aci) -- is available under the terms of the MIT license.